sebastka/domeneshop-php/README.md

 foreach ($allRecords as $record)
     print_r($record->toArray());

-// Add a new record
+// Add a new record: id, host, ttl, type, data, otherFields
 $new_record = new \Sebastka\Domeneshop\Record(
     NULL,
     '@',